waste-of-kindergarten/xpython37-v0.1/python/Doc/library/sys.rst

       them with filesystem encoding and "surrogateescape" error handler.
       When you need original bytes, you can get it by ``[os.fsencode(arg) for arg in sys.argv]``.

+.. _auditing:

+.. function:: audit(event, *args)

+   .. index:: single: auditing

+   Raise an auditing event and trigger any active auditing hooks.
+   *event* is a string identifying the event, and *args* may contain optional arguments with more information about the event.
+The number and types of arguments for a given event are considered a public and stable API and should not be modified between releases.

+   For example, one auditing event is named ``os.chdir``.
+This event has one argument called *path* that will contain the requested new working directory.

+   :func:`sys.audit` will call the existing auditing hooks, passing the event name and arguments, and will re-raise the first exception from any hook.
+In general, if an exception is raised, it should not be handled and the process should be terminated as quickly as possible.
+This allows hook implementations to decide how to respond to particular events: they can merely log the event or abort the operation by raising an exception.

+   Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.

+   The native equivalent of this function is :c:func:`PySys_Audit`.
+Using the native function is preferred when possible.

+   See the :ref:`audit events table <audit-events>` for all events raised by CPython.

+   .. versionadded:: 3.8

 .. data:: base_exec_prefix